Tatar-Tili-Tilsizgasi-Surasi/crimean-tatar-romania/README.md

 *   `grammar/`: (Placeholder) For grammatical information.
 *   `morphology/`: (Placeholder) For morphological information.
 *   `history/`: Documents related to the alphabet's history and standardization.
-*   `tools/`: (Optional) Code and data files for utilities like the syllabification script.
+*   `tools/`: Code and data files for utilities like the syllabification script.
 *   `references/`: Source citations.

 ## Contributing